PinYuanChen/pinyuan.github.io/_posts/2023-01-02-rxswift-combinelatest-withlatest.md

 4D
 */
 ```
 The rule is: when the first source emits an item, it will fetch the second source's latest item and pass them to the subscriber.
 You can only put one parameter in `withLatestFrom`.
-And jst like `combineLatest`, `withLatestFrom` only works when both sources have at least one value.
+And just like `combineLatest`, `withLatestFrom` only works when both sources have at least one value.
 On top of that, notice when the second emits "B" and "C", the print function doesn't fire.
 The reason is that we observe the change of the first source.
-The first source is the main character and only when it passes a new item then will we check the the second source's value.
+The first source is the main character and only when it passes a new item then will we check the second source's value.
 If the first source doesn't emit a new one, the observer doesn't care about the second source's changes.

 ![marble-withLatestFrom](/assets/posts-images/marble-withlatestfrom.png)